sutoiku/puffin/FAQ.md

 - **Easiest**: [AWS Marketplace](https://aws.amazon.com/marketplace) product added to your own cloud environment

 ## Why not support private cloud deployment?
 Modern public clouds like [Amazon Web Services](https://aws.amazon.com/), [Microsoft Azure](https://azure.microsoft.com/en-us), and [Google Cloud](https://cloud.google.com/) are true marvels of engineering, and have reached a level of sophistication and scale that is far beyond the reach of any corporate IT organization.
-And as time goes by, the very concept of private cloud is becoming less and less sensical, and we have no interest in spending any resources to deliver a sub-par user experience that will be of interest to less and less organization.
+And as time goes by, the very concept of private cloud is becoming less and less sensical.
+We have zero interest in spending any resources to deliver a sub-par user experience that will be of interest to less and less organization.

 *Be on the right side of history...*